GoogleCloudPlatform/terraform-google-enterprise-application/README.md

 ### [4. fleet-scope](/4-fleet-scope/)
 The purpose of this stage is to deploy the per-environment fleet resources via the fleetscope infrastructure pipeline.
 This stage does not create any new projects, but creates resources within the existing multitenant infrastructure projects.

+The fleet-scope pipeline manages configuration and resources related to [GKE Fleets](https://cloud.google.com/kubernetes-engine/docs/fleets-overview).
+This stage manages the creation of namespaces in the GKE clusters via [team scopes and fleet namespaces](https://cloud.google.com/kubernetes-engine/fleet-management/docs/team-management#fleet_team_management_overview).
+This pipeline also enables the [Config Sync](https://cloud.google.com/anthos-config-management/docs/config-sync-overview) and [Service Mesh](https://cloud.google.com/service-mesh/docs) features for the fleet and thus the member clusters.

 ### [5. appinfra](/5-appinfra/)
 The purpose of this stage is to create application-speciifc infrastructure, including the application CI/CD pipeline.
+This stage deploys the application-specific resources for the Cymbal Bank sample application, including service-specific databases.
+This stage also defines the CI/CD pipeline for each application, targeting the clusters in the multitenant infrastructure stage.

 ### [6. appsource](/6-appsource/)
 The purpose of this stage is to set up application source code repositories, which also includes application-specific configurations.
+The code within this stage serves as a sample for setting up the Cymbal Bank sample application, including necessary configuration for gateways, services, and deployments.
+These configurations are deployed via the application CI/CD pipeline deployed at stage 5-appinfra.

+## Cymbal Bank example
+This repo demonstrates setting up the developer platform for the [Cymbal Bank](https://github.com/GoogleCloudPlatform/bank-of-anthos) sample application.
+Within each stage there are specific configurations needed for deploying the sample application.
+For custom applications, be sure to replace the existing Cymbal Bank content with your own applications and configurations.

 ## Contributing